thomaszywang/thomaszywang.github.io/README.md

-# Hi this is thomas 👋
+# Hi, this is thomas 👋

 This project is mainly intended to present a personal academic page.